Overlap locking and non-perturbative effects in spin glasses

 Here, we will show how to perform the most straightforward non-perturbative computation for spin glasses and apply it to physical problems.
 We will compute a basic integral, and we will show that the knowledge of this integral can be used to solve these two long-standing problems: \begin{itemize} \item The finite-size corrections to the internal energy of the Sherrington-Kirkpatrick model.
 These have been studied numerically.
-The model displays power-like corrections, but it was impossible to predict the exponent from first principles. \item The power-law decay of the correlation function with distance in hierarchical Dyson-like models of spin glasses \cite{franz2009overlap}.
-This is particularly relevant because the hierarchical Dyson-like model is the simplest one for which the renormalization group can be applied.
-Moreover, this model should have exponents similar to those of the one-dimensional long-range model, which has been intensively studied as the best proxy for $ D$-dimensional systems \cite{katzgraber:03, leuzzi:08, leuzzi:09, jensen2021nontrivial}.
-Some of the qualitative features we find may apply to short-range models. \end{itemize}
+The model exhibits power-law corrections, but the exponent could not be predicted from first principles. \item The power-law decay of the correlation function with distance in the Dyson-like hierarchical model for spin glasses \cite{franz2009overlap}.
+This is particularly relevant because the hierarchical model is the simplest one for which the renormalization group can be applied: indeed, the first renormalization group computations of the critical exponents were done by Wilson precisely in the hierarchical model \cite{wilson:74}, which he rediscovered, the relation among the dimension $D$ of the the space and the hierarchical model is already in Wilson's seminal papers.
+Only later, in \cite{bleher1975critical}, Bleher and Sinai realized the deep relation between Wilson's real-space renormalization group and the hierarchical model.
+On a different note, the hierarchical model should have exponents similar to those of the one-dimensional model with long-range interaction.
+Also, this model has been extensively studied as the best proxy for $D$-dimensional systems \cite{katzgraber:03, leuzzi:08, leuzzi:09, jensen:21}.
+Some of the qualitative features we find may thus apply to short-range models. \end{itemize}